Query log data

 -

-To submit your query, click Run query or press Windows+Enter (Command+Return on macOS).
+To submit your query, click Run query or press Control+Enter (Command+Return on macOS).

 You notice that several logs in the results contain